Relationship between fitness and heterogeneity in exponentially growing microbial populations: Results

 \subsection{Reduced representations of metabolic activity are not sparse}

 An important problem arising in the analysis of metabolic networks concerns the possibility that whole-network flux configurations might be efficiently represented by a small number of collective variables (`pathways'), whose control would be the central task of metabolic regulation.
-Experiments probing these variables would effectively yield a picture of the activity across the whole network.
-Fig. \ref{four} indeed shows that about 90\% of the empirical variance of inferred fields (red line) is explained by the first 5 principal components, suggesting that a significant reduction of dimensionality might be possible (as also suggested e.g. in \cite{Kaneko}).
-Based on this, we estimated how well one can reconstruct inferred Lagrange coefficients and mean fluxes using PCA coefficients as a function of the number of PCA components included in the calculation.
+Experiments probing these variables would effectively allow us to reconstruct the activity across the whole network.
+Fig. \ref{four} indeed shows that about 90\% of the empirical variance of inferred fields $\mathbf{c}$ (red line) is explained by the first 5 principal components, suggesting that a significant reduction of dimensionality might be possible (as found e.g. in \cite{Kaneko}).
+Encouraged by this, we then estimated how well one can reconstruct inferred Lagrange coefficients and mean fluxes from PCA coefficients as a function of the number of PCA components included in the calculation.
 Ideally, an efficient representation would only require a small number of components.
 Denoting by $k$ the number of PCA components included, as quality indicators we used the quantities